OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Variables for the Jinja2 templates

 Since release 2.2, Python 2 functionality has been partially broken.
 Working on patching things up, but moving forward, python3 compatibility is a must.

+**To-Do:**

+- Guidance on script usage must be added.
+Lots of parameters not mentioned